-SPRINGFIELD – With recovery efforts expected to last for months and years following the devastating earthquake in Nepal late last month, Baystate Health is pitching in to assist with supplies.
+With recovery efforts expected to last for years following the devastating earthquake in Nepal late last month, Baystate Health is pitching in to assist with supplies.

 “IMEC personnel were more than happy to take these items, so all in all it was a very successful effort.
 It’s nice to get these items into the hands of an organization that can truly make a difference,” Bill Sepaniak, Asst.
 Director of Materials & Procurement at Baystate said.
 “We have a long history of reaching out to help with international disasters in any way that we can.”

-Past global disaster responses that Baystate has supported include the 2011 Japan tsunami, the 2010 Haiti earthquake, Hurricane Katrina, and others.
+Baystate Health has also offered global disaster responses after the 2011 Japan tsunami, the 2010 Haiti earthquake, Hurricane Katrina, and others.